 A student may request that an exam be rescheduled without penalty if the exam is scheduled on a day of religious observance for the student.
 Students should speak with their instructor no later than two weeks before the exam date to reschedule the exam.

-Students who have a religious obligation that conflicts with a final exam must submit a completed Make-up Final Exam Appeal form to Academic Services no later than three days after the originally scheduled final exam.
+Students who have a religious obligation that conflicts with a final exam must submit a completed make-up final exam appeal form to Academic Services within three calendar days of the exam.
 The make-up final exam appeal fee is waived for students with religious conflicts.
 However, students must include documentation from an appropriate religious or spiritual leader confirming the conflict with the exam.
-Exams are rescheduled for August 16 (for distance and in absentia students) and August 19 (for local students).
+Exams are rescheduled for August 18.
 Students who also have religious conflicts with the scheduled make-up date should indicate this in their appeal statement.